gr3p1p3/vt100/README.md

 VT100-Animations are files containing special [escaped character sequences](https://en.wikipedia.org/wiki/ANSI_escape_code), that old [VT100-Terminals](https://en.wikipedia.org/wiki/VT100) recognize and render.

-Every modern Terminal can emulate these behaviours, but unfortunately they are too fast for this goal.
+Every modern Terminal can emulate these behaviours, but "unfortunately" they are too fast for this goal.

-[VT100.js](https://www.npmjs.com/package/vt100) comes to the rescue!
+[VT100.js](https://www.npmjs.com/package/vt100) comes to the rescue.

 ## Quickstart